pasbi/ommpfritt/README.md

    - along any path
    - radial
    - by python script
+- **mirror**
+- **view**: define a view onto the scene for export
+  - set the export region comfortably within the editor
+  - adjust to viewport or vice versa
+  - switch between any number of self-defined views
+  - supports translation, scaling, rotation and shear

 ### Tags
 - **path tag**: constrain position of any object to any path